loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 h5fset_mpi_atomicity_f
 h5fget_mpi_atomicity_f
-Use of this capability is described in “Enabling a Strict Consistency Semantics Model in Parallel HDF5” (PDF).
+Use of this capability is described in [Enabling a Strict Consistency Semantics Model in Parallel HDF5](PDF).

 The following function was added at Release 1.8.5 but was not documented at that time.
 It is mentioned here for those who may have missed its introduction: